IBM/crud-using-nodejs-and-db2/README.md

 * Make sure the column names and data types displayed are correct, then click `Next`
 * Click `Begin Load` to load the data

 We also need to create a table for `HOME_ADDRESS`, which will store the addresses of each house data.
+We won't be able to use the same instructions we used for `HOME_SALES` since we have no data to load.

 * Click `Run SQL` from the hamburger menu.
 * Click `Blank`, which will open a blank sql editor